Grasslands

 Pollinators

-In the Grasslands, Pollinators move across different settings and roles, pollinating people and places with ideas, activities, and creative approaches.
-They often work in schools, community programs, or short-term projects, adapting their practice to suit each context.
-Like a bee, they are also often adept at finding their way between settings as they are super expert navigators.
-Though google maps can help!
+In the Grasslands, Pollinators move between different settings and roles.
+They enjoy ‘pollinating’ people and places with ideas, activities, and different creative approaches.
+You will often find them busy working in schools, community programs, or short-term projects, adapting their practice to suit each context.
+Like a fuzzy, buzzy little bee, they are also often adept at finding their way between settings as they are super expert navigators-though Google Maps can obviously help!

 Pathfinders

-Pathfinders in the Grasslands are comfortable in navigating change and uncertainty.
-They adjust quickly to new environments and adapt to evolving client needs as they move between different areas of practice.
-They can even seem to find their way when the grass is tall, and expectations are high.
-They hold their inner compass tightly to help guide them.
+Pathfinders that are found in the Grasslands are particularly comfortable in navigating change and uncertainty.
+They are adept at finding unique ways to adapt to new environments and evolving client needs as they move between different areas of practice.
+They can even seem to find their way through potentially challenging bureaucracy and red tape.
+They hold their inner compass of ‘values’ tightly to help guide them.

 Want to explore more?